Romani people: Religion

+Generally, religious Roma are either Christians or Muslims.

+Muslim Roma generally preserve enduring influences of Ottoman culture, as shaped within former European provinces of the Ottoman Empire.
+During periods of conflict, particularly the Ottoman wars in Europe, some Roma fled the Balkans, settling in parts of northern and western Europe.
+Muslim Roma partaking in these migrations, or their descendants, eventually converted to Christianity, as Islam did not endure among these populations.
+In parts of the Balkans, particularly in Bulgaria, some people of Romani descent identify as ethnic Turks, and over generations have adopted the Turkish language.

-Most Romani people are Christian, others Muslim; some retained their ancient faith of Hinduism from their original homeland of India, while others have their own religion and political organization.
-Theravada Buddhism influenced by the Dalit Buddhist movement have become popular in recent times among Hungarian Roma.
+Theravada Buddhism influenced by the Dalit Buddhist movement has gained some popularity in recent times among Roma in Hungary.

-Some Roma practice witchcraft and palmistry.

 Beliefs

-The modern-day Romani people adopted Christianity or Islam depending on the regions through which they had migrated.
-Muslim Roma are found in Turkey, Bosnia and Herzegovina, Albania, Egypt, Kosovo, North Macedonia, Serbia, Bulgaria and Iran, forming a very significant proportion of the Romani people.
-In neighboring countries such as Romania and Greece, most Romani inhabitants follow the practice of Orthodoxy.
+The modern-day Roma often adopted Christianity or Islam depending on which was the dominant religion in the regions through which they had migrated.
 It is likely that the adherence to differing religions prevented families from engaging in intermarriage.
+In Eastern Europe, most Roma are Orthodox Christians, Muslims or Catholics.
+In Bulgaria, Greece, Moldova, Romania and Serbia, the majority of Romani inhabitants are Orthodox Christians.
+In Albania, Bosnia and Herzegovina, Montenegro, North Macedonia and Kosovo, the majority are Muslims.
+In Croatia, the Czech Republic, Hungary, Poland, Slovenia and Slovakia, the majority are Catholics.
+In Western Europe, the majority of Romani inhabitants are Catholic or Protestant.
+In Crimea and East Thrace, the majority of Romani inhabitants are Muslim.
+The majority of the diaspora in the United States adhere to some branch of Christianity.

 Deities and saints

-Blessed Ceferino Giménez Malla is recently considered a patron saint of the Romani people in Roman Catholicism.
+Blessed Ceferino Giménez Malla is recently considered a patron saint of the Roma in Catholicism.
 Saint Sarah, or Sara e Kali, has also been venerated as a patron saint in her shrine at Saintes-Maries-de-la-Mer, France.
-Since the turn of the 21st century, Sara e Kali is understood to have been Kali, an Indian deity brought from India by the refugee ancestors of the Roma people; as the Roma became Christianized, she was absorbed in a syncretic way and venerated as a saint.
+Since the turn of the 21st century, Sara e Kali is understood to have been Kali, an Indian deity brought from India by the refugee ancestors of the Roma; as the Roma became Christianized, she was absorbed in a syncretic way and venerated as a saint.

 Saint Sarah is now increasingly being considered as "a Romani Goddess, the Protectress of the Roma" and an "indisputable link with Mother India".

-Balkans
+The Balkans/Southeast Europe

-For the Roma communities that have resided in the Balkans for numerous centuries, often referred to as "Turkish Gypsies", the following histories apply for religious beliefs:
+For the Romani communities that have resided in Southeast Europe for numerous centuries, the following apply with regard to religious beliefs: